Woodland Creation – Conifer

 Up to 20 per cent of the native broadleaves can be native woody shrubs

 You must refer to the designed open ground guidance on the general Woodland Creation page to see how designed open ground will apply to your application.
 For example additional open ground, in excess of the specified percentage, may be permissible depending on the specifics of the site, but will not be eligible for grant support.

 Please note that in order to achieve 100 per cent from the table above you will not be able to select all minimum or all of the maximum values.

-As an initial first step in determining whether or not the site is climatically suitable you should view the 'Forestry Grant Scheme (2014–2020) Site Suitability' folder on the Forestry Commission Scotland Map Viewer page.
+As an initial first step in determining whether or not the site is climatically suitable you should view the 'Forestry Grant Scheme Climatic Site Suitability' folder on the Scottish Forestry Map Viewer page.